PellePedro/learning/Module1.md

 # Backend Developer
 A backend developer is a software developer who specializes in the development of the server-side of web applications.
 They are responsible for building the infrastructure and logic that supports the front-end user interface, and they work closely with front-end developers and other members of the development team to create a cohesive and functional web application.

+The server-side logic is the code that runs on the server and performs tasks such as processing user requests, querying the database for data, and sending responses back to the client.

+Backend developers use programming languages such as Java, Python, Ruby, or Node.js to write this logic.
+They also use frameworks and technologies that are specific to the language and platform they are working on, such as Express.js for Node.js or Rails for Ruby.

+The database is the storage system where the web application stores and retrieves data.
+Backend developers work closely with database administrators to design and optimize the database schema for the web application.
+They also write code to interact with the database using languages such as SQL and NoSQL.

+APIs are the bridge between the front-end and the back-end of the web application.
+They allow the front-end to send requests to the server and receive responses in a structured format.
+Backend developers are responsible for designing and implementing the APIs, using technologies such as REST or GraphQL.

+In summary, Backend development refers to the server-side software that is responsible for how a website works, in other words, how the database communicates with the browser through a written code.
+It includes server-side logic, database design and management, and API design and implementation.
+Backend developers work closely with front-end developers and database administrators to ensure that the web application is able to function correctly.

 A backend developer's responsibilities typically include:

 Designing and implementing server-side logic and APIs that handle client requests and handle data storage, retrieval, and manipulation.